rachitmore/Data-Analysis-Projects/README.md

 # Data Analysis Projects

 ## Description
-This repository contains various data analysis projects aimed at demonstrating practical applications of data analysis techniques.
-Each project includes a Jupyter notebook with detailed analysis and insights.
+This repository contains various data analysis projects demonstrating skills in data analysis using Python and its libraries.

 ## Table of Contents
 - **Project 1: Customer Segmentation Analysis for Retail Business**